 geology - It is not all limestone!

 there are the eroding bad-lands

 ”Elephant Rocks”.
 Many interesting and varying geological features form a “trail” for you to see and explore.

 The richest Earth

 Diatomite is one of Waitaki's prehistoric jewels.
-Formed 35 million years ago when the area was under the sea, these deposits contain microscopic fossilised organisms.
+Formed 35 million years ago when the area was under the sea, these deposits contain microscopic fossilised organisms called diatoms.
 In the late 1800s, Victorian era scientists and enthusiasts would extract the world famous Ōamaru microscopic diatoms and display them in exquisite arrangements on glass slides that could only be seen under a microscope.

 Rock Art legacy on limestone outcrops.
 They would traverse inland to harvest weka, tuna (eels) and other resources that were found in abundance in Te Manahuna, the upper Waitaki, and make mokihi (water craft) from raupō to carry the preserved resources back to the coastal settlements.